Gamerkuipers/Hydroneer-Modding/LogicBelts/README.md

 # Logic Belts
 Your ingame belts but you can turn the valve with logic.
 1+ to open the valve and 0 to close the valve.
+[Download here](https://github.com/Gamerkuipers/Hydroneer-Modding/blob/main/LogicBelts/500-LogicBelts_P.pak)

 ## Required mods
 - [HydroUMH](https://github.com/RHlNO/HydroneerModding/raw/main/Release%20Mods/501-HydroUMH_P.pak)